-- the words "you" and "your" refer to you and to other persons who apply for units in funds that make up the Westpac Active Series or who are allotted units in the funds. - the words "we", "us", and "our" refer to BT Funds Management (NZ) Limited (BTNZ), which is the Manager of the Westpac Active Series. - when we use the word "current" or "currently", in relation to legislation, policy, activity or a practice we mean as at the date of this document.
+- the words "you" and "your" refer to you and to other persons who apply for units in funds that make up the Westpac Active Series or who are allotted units in the funds; - the words "we", "us", and "our" refer to BT Funds Management (NZ) Limited (BTNZ), which is the Manager of the Westpac Active Series; and - the words "current" or "currently", in relation to legislation, policy, activity or practice, mean as at the date of this document.
 Any legislation, policy, activity or practice may be reviewed or changed without us notifying you.